 Pancoast tumors can also sometimes cause severe shoulder pain.

-Paraneoplastic syndromes can happen with any lung cancer but are more often associated with SCLC.
-Some common syndromes include:
+Paraneoplastic syndromes can happen with any lung cancer but are more often associated with small cell lung cancer (SCLC).

 Again, many of these symptoms are more likely to be caused by something other than lung cancer.
 Still, if you have any of these problems, it’s important to see your doctor right away so the cause can be found and treated, if needed.